willebra/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

                      #Controls the minimum number of idle connections that HikariCP tries to maintain in the pool
                      domibus.quartz.datasource.minimumIdle=1

-### Weblogic only
+#### Weblogic only if not already applied
+                - Execute the WLST API script remove.py (from "/conf/domibus/scripts/upgrades") 5.0-to-5.0.8-Weblogic-removeObsoleteJDBCDatasource.properties to remove the edeliveryNonXA datasource: wlstapi.cmd ../scripts/remove.py --property ../5.0-to-5.0.8-Weblogic-removeObsoleteJDBCDatasource.properties
-                - Execute the WLST API script(from "/conf/domibus/scripts/upgrades") 5.0-to-5.0.8-Weblogic-renameJDBCDatasources.properties to rename quartz datasources
+                - Execute the WLST API script import.py (from "/conf/domibus/scripts/upgrades") 5.0-to-5.0.8-WeblogicCluster.properties or 5.0-to-5.0.8-WeblogicSingleServer.properties to add the eDeliveryQuartzDs datasource: wlstapi.cmd ../scripts/import.py --property ../5.0-to-5.0.8-WeblogicCluster.properties

-### Wildfly only
+#### Wildfly only if not already applied
                 - In file "cef_edelivery_path/domibus/standalone/configuration/standalone-full.xml" replace the following datasource and pool names from

                      .............................